Urine Test for Alcohol DWI is Scientifically Invalid

-What is urine pooling?
+What is “urine pooling?”

 No, it’s not a reference to kids and swimming pools.

-Imagine a person drinks five alcohol beverages over a several hours.
-Then he stops consuming alcohol for a few hours before driving.
+Imagine a person drinks five alcohol beverages over several hours.
+Then he stops for a few hours before driving.
 Isn’t that what we want people to do?
 Sober up before driving?

 Well, imagine a police officer stops him for expired tabs.
 Then she smells the odor of an alcohol.
 Minnesota police get a “first void” urine sample.
-By then the person would have a blood test result of below 0.04 BAC.
+By then the person would have a blood test result of well below 0.04 BAC.
 But the urine test shows 0.08.

-If the person didn’t urinate during this entire period, most of the consumed alcohol would still be in his urine.
-So, his urine will have a higher alcohol concentration than his blood.
+How could it be?
+If the person didn’t urinate during this entire period, most of the consumed alcohol would still be in his bladder.
+So, his urine will have a much higher alcohol concentration than his blood.

 Why does that matter?
 Alcohol in the blood correlates with impaired driving.
 But alcohol in the urine does not.
 Urine does not reflect recent use, or current blood alcohol level.

-Wrongful convictions of sober drivers – urine test
+Convictions of sober drivers: urine test

 Other issues with urine test